OpenEugene/openboard/front/README.md

 ## Get started

-You can serve up the frontend on it's own, or use spin the whole stack up together (see top level README)
+You can serve up the frontend on its own, or use spin the whole stack up together (see top level README)

 ```
 npm i -g elm-live